Warriors vs. Celtics: What you need to know about the NBA Finals

 Tatum, Brown and Smart

-The Warriors are famous for their "Big Three," consisting of Curry, Klay Thomnpson and Draymond Green.
-But the Celtics have their own dynamic trio, featuring former Cal Bear Jaylon Brown, offensive mastermind Jayson Tatum and defensive specialist Marcus Smart.
+The Warriors are famous for their "Big Three," consisting of Steph Curry, Klay Thompson and Draymond Green.
+But the Celtics have their own dynamic trio, featuring former Cal Bear Jaylen Brown, offensive mastermind Jayson Tatum and defensive specialist Marcus Smart.
 All three create matchup problems for the Warriors, on both ends of the court.

 Curry summed up his thoughts on the Celtics' top weapons, starting with Tatum.